 Libera.Chat’s services are provided by Libera Chat, a Swedish non-profit organisation.
 It is operated by volunteers from all over the world.
 Our services are available for free, bound to the following rules that we kindly ask you to familiarize yourself with.

 Our goals and core values

-Libera.Chat aims to be a place where free / libre / open source software projects, peer directed projects, and their communities can communicate, collaborate, and flourish.
-In order to be a welcoming place for everyone and as required by Swedish law, there are some base rules that are valid for the entire network.
+Libera.Chat aims to be a place where free/libre/open-source software projects, peer-directed projects, and their communities can communicate, collaborate, and flourish.
+In order to be a welcoming place for everyone and as required by Swedish law, some basic rules are applied across the entire network.

 Desirable content and behaviour

 Our goal is to encourage and foster the development and use of free and open-source software projects, peer-directed communities, broadly licensed content, and similar.
 Any group or project falling under this broad description is welcome on our network.

 We also encourage collaboration and communication with users, including giving support or receiving feedback.
 As long as content doesn’t fall within the types of unwanted content and behaviour noted in the next section and doesn’t disturb the daily operations of the network or other on-topic channels, on-topic projects and groups are also welcome to have channels and discussions about other content.

 Please note that groups wanting to use our network for other subjects (e.g. financial, political, or dating chats) should use a network that is better suited for that kind of content.
 If you are unsure and wish to avoid a future inconvenience, we invite you to check with us first.

 As long as within our policies, our communities will manage themselves and are free to expand our rules with their own.
 Libera.Chat staff will not usually interfere in channel management and disputes unless network-wide policies are violated.
 We can offer to mediate or help out if our workload allows it, but we should not be the first line of defense.